-How to Participate as a Research Subject
+How to Participate as a Volunteer Research Subject

-Connecting the community to research opportunities
+Connecting the community with research opportunities

-Commitment to Cultural Competency
+Commitment to Cultural Competence